CIT93/tranl-pub/w15/README.md

 - At this point, everything looks mostly functional, except for some options where it display incorrectly.
 - Most of the input managed to work except it keeps displaying wrong on the medium size house so I went back into the fp.js and notice that I named it incorrectly.
 So i fix it and it manage to work
 - At this point, everything looks functional and there's no error on the console so I'll submit what i have.

+# week 15 Coding Challenge
+- First off, between the options of creating a new module or write a new function, i decided to went for the function
+- I decided to head to render.js and start to write the calculations for it.
+Using the total value from all the points together and divited by the data to get the average calculation
+- With the calculation function finish, I went below it to create a new function that can render the rows.
+- After some trials and errors, I manage to create a functional row but since I have no idea how to get the result to display further out into the table, I decided to look for some reference and ask chatGPT
+- I then basically recall the calculation function to display the result
+- I also then call it onto the renderTbl = data to actually make it display properly